 And would there be any ‘sharpness of phrase’ about seeing her Chronicles in print?
 Did Mabel intend them for publication?
 Apart from the fact that Theodore relied on the leather notebooks for the provision of background details in most of his publications, the chronicler has left one or two clues within her pages.
 From Room 2 of the Hôtel de Byzance, Constantinople, in February 1886, Mabel confides: ‘I must begin my Chronicle somewhere if I am to write one at all and as in this matter I am selfish enough to consider myself of the first consideration because I write to remind myself in my old age of pleasant things (or the contrary) I will begin now.’
 So we know, at least, that they were for her to read later in life, and that she intended her aunts, sisters, and nieces to share her adventures.
 (There are several asides such as, ‘We have constant patients coming to us and I am sure you would all laugh to hear T’s medical lectures.’
 And ‘You must excuse these smudges as I am sitting cross-legged on T’s bed.’)
 There is also certainly nothing in the millions of words that could be classified as terribly indiscreet, let alone anything close to libel – or nuptial intimacy for that matter, although there is a little false modesty and coquetry here and there.
 (There are only two or three references to ‘headaches’ and nothing on what might be described as natural inconveniences.)

-But the most obvious hint that Mabel, at the very least, might be aware of a potential wider interest in her Chronicles is the letter still preserved (in the 1885 volume) from her friend, Mary Graham, complimenting her thus: ‘I carried off your Chronicle … and … I never enjoyed these hours more than when reading it in the train coming down here yesterday – as soon as I have finished it I will send it you back – but why oh why don’t you publish it?
+But the most obvious hint that Mabel, at the very least, might be aware of a potential wider interest in her Chronicles is the letter still preserved (in the 1885 volume) from family friend, Harry R Graham, complimenting her thus: ‘I carried off your Chronicle … and … I never enjoyed three hours more than when reading it in the train coming down here yesterday – as soon as I have finished it I will send it you back – but why oh why don’t you publish it?
 It simply bristles with epigrams and I am certain would be a great success!
 You ought to blend the 2 Chronicles into one and I am sure everyone would buy it.’
-(Letter, December 1885)
+(Letter, 23(?)
+December 1885, Hellenic Society, Hellenic & Roman Society, London)

 Well.
 Perhaps not everyone.
 Mabel’s Chronicles are not great travel literature.
 They are her on-the-spot recollections of long days spent trekking, exploring, digging, dealing with villagers, arguing with minor officials; they are snatches of gossip, snobbishness, likes and dislikes, barking dogs, vicissitudes, poverty and pain; they are delightful souvenirs of music, dancing, colourful costumes and wonderful meals.
 Great travel literature?
 No. But great travel writing – accounts of wonderful endurance and a reflection of courage, attitude, apogee of empire, and spirit – most certainly.
 Chronicles any of us, openly or secretly, might have been happy to write, had we but world enough, and time.
 You can read more about the issues and considerations involved in the transcription of the Chronicles.